-2. August 2017.
-You can access the pagoda through a red, stone archway, which leads to this scruffy but charming little garden.
-Many ancient and priceless Chinese artifacts have been discovered here over the years.
+August 2017.
+You can access Tianfeng pagoda through a red, stone archway, which leads to this scruffy but charming little garden.
+This old dude, with his daily newspaper, looked like he was a regular part of the Tianfeng furniture.
+Apparently a number of ancient and priceless Chinese artefacts have been discovered here over the years.

 For more on my time in the city, check out my other articles on Ningbo.

-For more on the region, have a look at My 5s from around Zhejiang Province.
+For more on the region, have a look at travel reports from around Zhejiang Province.

 Like these?
-Then why not leaf through my many other 5s from across China.
+Then why not leaf through my many other reports from across China.